nikomatsakis/babysteps/babysteps/_posts/2017-02-12-compiler-design-sprint-summary.md

 compilation time by allowing people to use debug more builds more often.

-Finally, we discussed aatch's inlining PR, and iterated around different designs.
+Finally, we discussed [aatch's inlining PR][39648], and iterated around different designs.
 In particular, we considered an "on the fly" inlining design where we did inlining more like a JIT does it, during the lowering to LLVM (or Cretonne, etc) IR.
 Ultimately we deciding